Book Editing Services | Book Editor | Freelance Proofreader

 There’s no excuse not to finish that first novel, inspiring memoir, ultimate self-help guide or enchanting children’s book and make it available to a large, appreciative audience.
 So why not self-publish your book through Amazon for free!

 Book Editing Services is here to help you every step of the way.
-Whether you need a Manuscript Assessment, Proofreading Service, Copy-editing Service or an Ebook Formatting Service, my professional editorial services can help to ensure your finalised and published book becomes a reality.
+Whether you need a Proofreading Service, Copy-editing Service or an Ebook Formatting Service, my professional editorial services can help to ensure your finalised and published book becomes a reality.
 Please contact me using the link below to discuss your project, request a no-obligation quote or to check availability.

 Contact Book Editing Services